adamjast/rewardful/README.md

  - During: Transaction
  - **After: Thanking, rewarding, resolving**

-## 3A.
-What businesses want
+## What businesses want (unverified)

-How can online reviews play a more useful role with your business?

-### What we think businesses want
+1. Businesses want more reviews
+2. Businesses want more customers (both new and returning)
-1. Businesses want more control over online reviews (not verifed)
+3. Businesses want more control over online reviews
-2. Businesses want trustworthy reviews (no anonymous reviews) (not verifed)
+4. Businesses want trustworthy reviews (no anonymous reviews)
-3. Businesses with little to no reviews want more reviews (not verifed)
-4. Businesses want reviewers to write higher quality reviews (not verifed)
+5. Businesses want reviewers to write high quality reviews

-### What businesses actually want
-1. ...

-### Questions for businesses
-1. Are online customer reviews helpful to your business?

-## 3B.
-What consumers want
+## What consumers want (unverified)

-### What we think consumers want
+1. Consumers want to know where to get great quality products and services
+2. Consumers want to know how other people's experiences were with a business
+3. Consumers want to receive promotions and special offers
-1. Consumers want to have their voices heard (not verifed)
+4. Consumers want to have their voices heard
-1. Consumers want to read helpful/higher quality reviews (not verifed)
-2. Consumers want human engagement for their reviews (responses from businesses, likes from other reviewers) (not verifed)

-### What consumers actually want
-1. ...

-### Questions for consumers
-1. What is the #1 reason why you read reviews?

-### Questions for Yelpers
-1. What is the #1 reason why you write reviews?
+5. Most consumers don't have the time or interest to write reviews

-## 4. Pain points
+## Pain points
 Situations that can create friction or decrease the user experience.
 ### Current
 #### For Merchants